DQL Definition¶

 is mandatory (similar to the FROM

 clause in SQL), while other parts are optional.
-However, certain constraints will be applied during the actual query execution (such as time_expr
+However, certain constraints are imposed on the actual execution of queries (such as time_expr

 not allowing too large a time span).